New technology will make mega-consolidation inevitable, and savvy investors can take advantage by noting these key trends now in consumer insurance.

 The Customer Experience Gap is Widening Between Offline and Digital Insurance Agencies

 Getting the right consumer insurance for the right price should be attainable for anyone.
-With nearly 6,000 insurance companies in the US, the companies who offer the most speed and transparency without sacrificing security will be the ones that succeed.
+With nearly 6,000 insurance companies in the US, the companies that offer the most speed and transparency without sacrificing security will be the ones that succeed.